Seikomi/GrooveBerry/readme.md

 * First launch the grooveberry-server, by running the following java file /grooveberry-server/src/main/java/com/seikomi/grooveberry/Launcher.java
 * Then launch the grooveberry-webapp spring boot application, by running the following java file /grooveberry-webapp/src/main/java/com/seikomi/grooveberry/GrooveberryWebappApplication.java
-* And finally launch the grooveberry-webappcli angular application by running npm start shell command in the grooveberry-webappcli main directory
+* And finally launch the grooveberry-webappcli angular application by running npm start  in the eclipse view terminal+ on the project grooveberry-webappcli
 * You can access the web app at http://localhost:4200/